drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 ## ASSESSMENT

+Etherpad
-How do I get to my home directory?
+> How do I get to my home directory?

 1) cd ~
 2) ls ~